The MKC Academic Model

 ARTS 2350 Digital Media & Game Design

-The following degree plans illustrate the typical course sequence for students enrolled at Maximilian Kolbe College.
+The following certificates illustrate the typical course sequence for students enrolled at Maximilian Kolbe College Career School.
 Individual pathways may vary slightly depending on student interests and program development.

 Year 1